-Quite upright, large apricot and gold standards with a slight ruffle.
-The falls also have a gentle ruffle with a strong, deep purple blush and golden border.
+Quite upright and broad, apricot and gold standards with a slight ruffle.
+The falls also have a gentle ruffle with a strong, deep mahogany blush and golden border.
 The beard is golden, short and of course bushy.
 Flowers are huge stretching up to 19cm across.

 Bearded Iris make garden styling a breeze.
 They offer a rainbow of options to effectively couple and accentuate the existing colours in your patch.